silverstripe/cwp/docs/en/01_Working_with_projects/14_Using_the_Watea_theme.md

 For development you will need Node.js and npm installed.
 Please see the [Customising the starter theme](customising_the_starter_theme) article for more information.

 Next, you need to install the required npm packages.
-You will need to do this both in the CWP Starter theme and in the "starter_watea" subtheme, as this subtheme imports components from the "starter" theme during Sass building.
+You will need to do this both in the CWP Starter theme and in the "watea" subtheme, as this subtheme imports components from the "starter" theme during Sass building.
 Ensure you have changed each theme's directory first:

 ```
 cd themes/starter
 npm install
-cd ../starter_watea
+cd ../watea
 npm install
 ```